 Discussion

-In the current study, we identified and functionally characterized regions of the medial frontal cortex by applying a data-driven approach to a large-scale database of ~10,000 fMRI studies. co-activation psychological function We identified three broad zones arranged along the -caudal axis analyses the psychological most each region for each zone
+In the current study, we identified and functionally characterized regions of the medial frontal cortex by applying a data-driven approach to a large-scale database of ~10,000 fMRI studies.
+We defined regions on the basis of differences in co-activation patterns across a wide variety of psychological manipulations– a more direct measure of function than morphology or connectivity.
+We identified three broad zones arranged along the rostral-caudal axis that further fractionated into 2-4 sub-regions.
+Finally, we used multivariate classification analyses to identify the psychological topics most strongly predictive of activity in each region, revealing broad shifts in function between the three broad zones and more fine-grained differences between sub-regions within each zone.
+In the following sections, we discuss theoretical implications for each zone as well as future challenges.

 Posterior zone

-Posterior MFC spanned regions previously associated with motoric function–such as SMA and cingulate and (Vorobiev et al., 1998)parcellations (Johansen-Berg et al., 2004; Kim et al., 2010)was primarily associated with motor function and co-activated with key motor regions such as primary motor cortex and thalamus. showed a greater association with pain processing and greater co-activation with key pain regions such as SII and thalamusmay be initiating movements in response to pain.
-In contrast, cognitive control and co-activated with regions important for goal-directed cognition DLPFC aIns These results are (Picard and Strick, 1996)
+Posterior MFC spanned various regions previously associated with motoric function–such as SMA, pre-SMA, and motor cingulate zones.
+This zone further fractioned into a posterior and anterior cluster similarly to cytoarchitectonic (Vorobiev et al., 1998) and connectivity parcellations (Johansen-Berg et al., 2004; Kim et al., 2010).
+As a whole, posterior MFC was primarily associated with motor function and co-activated with key motor regions such as primary motor cortex and thalamus.
+However, SMA [P1] showed a greater association with pain processing and greater co-activation with key pain regions such as SII and thalamus, suggesting this region may be important for initiating movements in response to pain.
+In contrast, pre-SMA [P2] showed a stronger association with cognitive control and co-activated with regions important for goal-directed cognition (e.g. DLPFC, aIns).
+These results are generally consistent with a large line of work suggesting that pre-SMA is responsible for more complex motor actions that presumably require cognitive control (Picard and Strick, 1996).

 Middle zone

-(Vogt, 2016)(Lieberman and Eisenberger, 2015)(Shackman et al., 2011; Cavanagh and Shackman, 2015)(Brown and Braver, 2005; Alexander and Brown, 2011)Anterior zone
+The middle MFC zone spanned portions of the cingulate and paracingulate gyri consistent with existing definitions of midcingulate cortex (MCC) (Vogt, 2016).
+In contrast to claims of pain-selectivity in MCC (Lieberman and Eisenberger, 2015), all four middle sub-regions were associated with pain and cognitive control.
+This finding is broadly consistent with adaptive control hypotheses, which postulates that MCC integrates negative affective signals with cognitive control in order to optimize actions in the face of action-outcome uncertainty (Shackman et al., 2011; Cavanagh and Shackman, 2015).
+However, the present results additionally suggest functional differences between sub-regions of MCC.
+Notably, both dorsal MCC clusters were more strongly associated with WM– and showed greater co-activation with other cognitive control regions— while ventral MCC was more strongly associated with affect and co-activated more strongly with subcortical regions, such as amygdala and striatum.
+Importantly, ventral MCC was associated not only with negative affect and pain, but also reward.
+Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.
+Finally, we also observed that both anterior MCC clusters were more strongly associated with decision-making than posterior clusters, consistent with theories that incorporate reward-driven decision-making processes into the optimization of cognitive control (Brown and Braver, 2005; Alexander and Brown, 2011).

+Anterior zone